-In DCRS, is this notion of two-dimensional time parameter $(t,\tau)$ which is beneath our interpretation of quantum mechanics as geometric evolution: the fundamental degrees of freedom experience a doubly dynamics, one associated with the geometric flow $U_t$ and the second one described by the canonically quantized of the Hamiltonian (2.19).
+In DCRS, it is this notion of two dimensional time parameter $(t, \tau)$ which is beneath our interpretation of quantum mechanics as geometric evolution: the microscopic fundamental degrees of freedom experience a doubly dynamics, one associated with the geometric flow $U_t$ and the second one described by the canonically quantized of the Hamiltonian (2.19).
 The essence of our interpretation of the fundamental non-local description of the quantum mechanics is based in the following argument.
-In order to speak of a measurement of an observable at an instant of time in the DCRS framework, we need to specify two parameters, $(t, \tau) \in [0, 1] \times R$ and allow the system to be in an equilibrium state.
+In order to speak of the state of a system at an instant of time in the DCRS framework, we need to specify two parameters, $(t, \tau) \in [0, 1] \times R$ .
 If only the parameter $\tau$ is specified in a dynamical description of a physical system (as it is done in usual field theory and quantum mechanics) and the system is not in an equilibrium state for the $U_t$ dynamics, an intrinsic non-local description of the state associated with the ergodicity of the evolution emerges, in concordance with the intrinsic non-locality description of an individual system in quantum mechanics.
-Thus, if only the $U{\tau}$ evolution is taken into account, the phenomenological description of the DCRS must be non-local, in fully agreement with the non-locality of the quantum mechanical description, with a reduction of the state in the measurement process as a fundamental process.
-However, once the $U_t$ evolution is taken into account, the quantum collapse of the wave function corresponds to the dynamical state where the system has reached the equilibrium state of the $U_t$ dynamics.
-In such state, the physical system is allowed to have definite values of any observable, that are measurable.
+Thus, if only the $U{\tau}$ evolution is taken into account, the phenomenological description of a Cartan-Randers system is non-local, in fully agreement with the fundamental non-locality of the quantum mechanical description.